OutSystems/docs-product/src/develop/ui/accessibility/intro.md

 </div>

-Ensuring the availability of accessible apps that everyone can use is crucial for ethical, practical, and often legal reasons.
+To ensure the availability of accessible apps that everyone can use is crucial for ethical, practical, and often legal reasons.
 OutSystems has developed user interface (UI) features with accessibility in mind, allowing you to create apps that comply with the [Web Content Accessibility Guidelines](https://www.w3.org/TR/WCAG21) (WCAG).
 Additionally, you have the flexibility to tailor both the UI and app logic to meet your specific accessibility goals.

 A general recommendation is to start thinking about accessibility **early in the development phase**, test often, identify the issues, and fix the issues or provide workarounds.
 In this document, you can find some techniques for meeting your accessibility needs.